Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Contrastive learning

 MoCo uses feature representations of \textit{full images}.
 In this section, we contrast feature representations of \textit{sub-regions} within an image.
 Such methods are sometimes referred to as \textbf{dense contrastive} methods~\cite{wang_dense_2021, zhang_looking_2021}.
-The goal is to force the network to pay attention to small-scale features, instead of global ones.
+The goal is to force the network to pay attention to local features, instead of global ones.
 This is useful~\cite{zhao_contrastive_2021} when contrastive learning is used as pretraining for semantic segmentation tasks, which require more fine-grained features.

-We use the supervised dense contrastive method presented in \cite{zhao_contrastive_2021}.
-The notation and loss functions presented below follow \cite[Section 3]{zhao_contrastive_2021}.
+We use the supervised dense contrastive method presented in \cite{zhao_contrastive_2021}, which we describe below.
 While we are generally interested in self-supervised approaches, this dense method uses full segmentation labels.
 We can use the results as an upper bound for how well dense contrastive methods (including self-supervised ones) can cope with noisy positive pairs.

-We use a ResNet18\cite{he_deep_2016} as an encoder.
-For each input image $I$, we extract the $d{\times}d$ feature map $f(I)$ right before the global average pooling operation.
-In our experiments, $d$ is 8 (VTS) or 16 (xBD).
-We also down-sample the ground truth segmentation label $y$ to $d{\times}d$.
-Given two images $I, J$ and their down-sampled labels $y^I, y^J$, we can create positive and negative pairs between each of the $d^2$ pixel positions.
-Positive pixel pairs belong to the same class, while negative pairs belong to different classes.
+For each input image $I$, let $\hat{I}$ be the image that it forms a Temporal Positive image pair with.
+We extract both $d{\times}d$ feature maps $f(I), f(\hat{I})$ and down-sample both images' ground truth segmentation labels to $d{\times}d$.
+Using the down-sampled labels $y^I, y^{\hat{I}}$, we can create positive and negative pairs between each of the $d^2$ pixel positions.
+Positive pairs are formed between pixel positions assigned to the same class, negative pairs are formed between pixel positions belonging to different classes.